The Plum Blossom Connection To Mantis Boxing

 The local people like to practice the martial arts — especially to the west of Linqing.
 There are many schools: Shaolin, Plum Flower and Greater and Lesser Hong Boxing.
 Their weapons are spears, swords, staff and mace.
 They specialize in one technique and compete with one another.

 Shaolin boxing was tied to the ‘bandit-monks’ as Chinese historian Peter Lorge describes them.
 Temple monks hired local ruffians and bandits to protect their land holdings and crops.
-They were monks only in title and appearance, but really armed enforcers for the temple.
+They were monks only in title and appearance, but more accurately put — armed enforcers for the temple.

-Red Boxing (Hong Quan) was the preferred boxing methods of security, escort masters, and family bodyguards in the northern provinces.
-Albeit this was not the style of origin for a bodyguard who began the 6 Harmony Mantis Boxing line in the generations to follow.
-We’ll speak more on this later.
+Red Boxing (Hong Quan) was the preferred boxing methods of security guards, escort masters, and family bodyguards in the northern provinces.
+Albeit this was not the style of origin for a bodyguard who began the 6 Harmony Praying Mantis Boxing line in the generations to follow.

 Dr. Peter Lorge, a Chinese historian wrote